First the code for a small socket example.

 The struct iovec

-is used to wrap the buffer and length
+is used to wrap the buffer and

-in networking.
+commonly used in networking.

 We reserve one byte of the receive buffer for null termination.
 That is, we add a sentinel value which marks the end of a string.
 Pinger and Ponger already send a null terminated string.
 However we could get some random data from another source.
 It’s also possible to receive corrupted data.
 Although UDP does have a checksum to mitigate that.
 It can happen so it will happen.